The Cuthbert Allgood wiki last edited by Xanni15 on 06/06/13 05:12AM

 Mayor Story Arcs

 However, in the lands behind Gilead, unrest was starting.
-The "Good Man" John Farsen started a rebellion against Gilead, which soon found word from frustrated citizens, mutants and even traitors in Gilead itself.
+The "Good Man" John Farson started a rebellion against Gilead, which soon found word from frustrated citizens, mutants and even traitors in Gilead itself.
 Most notable traitors where the magician Marten Broadcloak and the wife of the king, mother of Cuthbert's friend Roland.

 By the time the enormous amount of traitors in their midst where seen by the law of Gilead, it was already to late.
-The forces of John Farsen where preparing an attack against Gilead.
+The forces of John Farson where preparing an attack against Gilead.

 Battle for Gilead and the Battle on Jericho Hill